SOFTSUSY: a program for calculating supersymmetric spectra: Sample Output

 \subsection{Problem flags}

 Any associated problems such as negative mass-squared scalars or inconsistent EWSB are flagged at the end of the output.
-None of these are printed because the SPS1a point displayed has none of these problems.
 We now list the problems, indicating their meaning: \begin{itemize} \item If \code{No convergence} appears, then \SOFTSUSY~is indicating that it didn't achieve the accuracy of \code{TOLERANCE} within less than 40 iterations.
 The output of the code is therefore to be considered unreliable and it is not clear from the output whether the point is allowed or disallowed, despite the presence or absence of other warning messages.
 This error flag often appears near the boundary of electroweak symmetry breaking, (where $\mu(M_{SUSY})=0)$), where the iterative algorithm is not stable.
 To calculate the position of the electroweak symmetry boundary, one should interpolate between regions a small distance away from it. \item \code{Non-perturbative} indicates that \SOFTSUSY~encountered couplings reaching Landau poles when evolving, and could not calculate any further.
 Any results obtained using perturbation theory (for example those of \code{SOFTSUSY}) therefore cannot be trusted. \item \code{Infra-red quasi fixed point breached} indicates that the parameter point is at a Landau pole of a Yukawa coupling.
 This should not be a problem provided no other errors are flagged. \item \code{muSqWrongSign} indicates that the Higgs minimisation conditions imply that $\mu^2<0$, meaning that the desired electroweak minimum is not present in the model.
-The model is ruled out. \item The \code{tachyon} flag occurs when a scalar particle other than the Higgs has acquired a negative mass squared, when $M_Z^2<0$ or when a pole Higgs masses is imaginary.
-The model is ruled out. \item \code{noRhoConvergence}~is flagged when \SOFTSUSY~cannot calculate the $\rho$ parameter and determine gauge couplings from data, typically because of tachyons or infinities that have crept into the calculation.
-The other problems are serious enough to rule the model out. \item \code{higgsUfb}~and \code{bProblem}~indicate that the desired electroweak minimum is in fact a saddle point of the potential, thus the model is ruled out. \item \code{mgutOutOfBounds}~is flagged if the value of the gauge unification scale predicted by eq.~\ref{mguteq} is outside the range $10^4$ GeV $< M_X < 5 \times 10^{17}$ GeV.
-The GUT-scale has been set to the appropriate limit, and the \SOFTSUSY~numbers cannot be trusted. \end{itemize} Thus flags other than \code{No convergence}, \code{Infra-red quasi fixed point breached} or \code{Non-perturbative} indicate an unphysical minimum of the scalar potential, effectively ruling the model point out.
+The model is ruled out. \item \code{m3sq} indicates that $m_3^2$ from eq.~(\ref{Bcond}) has the incorrect sign, meaning that the desired electroweak minimum is not present in the model.
+The model is ruled out. \item The \code{tachyon} variable labels if a scalar particle other than the Higgs has acquired a negative mass squared, when $M_Z^2<0$ or when a pole Higgs masses is imaginary.
+The model is ruled out. \code{tachyon} is of an enumerated type \code{tachyonType}, which relabels the integers $z \in (0,\ 15)$ to indicate which particle is a tachyon according to the rule